anaswaratrajan/habitat_dash/README.md

 # Habitat_api for prevention of bushfires
-Api gives humidity map of the world.
+Gives humidity map of the world.